pzaino/thecrowler/doc/config_yaml.md

   collect_content: true      # Optional, this is the flag to enable or disable the collection of the content
   collect_keywords: true     # Optional, this is the flag to enable or disable the collection of the keywords
   collect_metatags: true     # Optional, this is the flag to enable or disable the collection of the metatags
-  control:                   # This section allow you to configure the control API
+  control:                   # This section allow you to configure the CROWler's Engine Control API
     host: localhost          # Optional, this is the IP of the control API
     port: 8080               # Optional, this is the port of the control API
     sslmode: disable         # Optional, this is the SSL mode for the control API